orchetect/TimecodeKit/README.md

 `CMTime` is a type exported by the Core Media framework (and used pervasively in AVFoundation).
 It represents time as a rational fraction of a `value` in a `timescale`.

-`Timecode`, as well as `TimecodeFrameRate` and `VideoFrameRate` can convert to/from `CMTime` using the respective inits and properties.
+`Timecode` and `TimecodeInterval`, as well as `TimecodeFrameRate` and `VideoFrameRate` can convert to/from `CMTime` using the respective inits and properties.

+`CMTime` and `Fraction` can convert between themselves as well with respective inits and properties.

 #### Timecode Intervals